egreene017/PigLatinApp/README.md

  - Hyphenated words are treated as two words
  - Words may consist of alphabetic characters only (A-Z and a-z)
  - All punctuation, numerals, symbols and whitespace are not modified
+ - If a word does not contain a vowel, do nothing